SmartOven/RandomSetBuilder/README.md

 # RandomSetBuilder
-Java util class for building sets of random numbers from the given range
+RandomSetBuilder - is a class that builds you set of random numbers from the range